swisnl/laravel-mix-svg-sprite/README.md

 ## Usage

-This component adds an extra API to Mix to create a SVG sprite of separate SVG files.
+This component adds an extra API to Mix to create an SVG sprite of separate SVG files.
 It can be used just like the other API's of Mix:

 ```javascript